 Beyond the issue of deferred gains, we highlight three additional considerations that suggest conventional elasticities may be overstated.
 First, the composition of capital gains has shifted over time, such that the share of capital gains that are highly elastic to the tax rate has likely fallen.
-In recent years, more than half of capital gains accrue through passthrough and mutual fund distributions outside of the direct control of taxpayers.
-For example, around 70% of gains in partnerships come from funds with non-individual owners who face different incentives to realize gains.
+In recent years, more than half of capital gains accrue through pass-through and mutual fund distributions outside of the direct control of taxpayers.
+For example, around 70% of gains in partnerships come from funds with nonindividual owners who face different incentives to realize gains.
 If half of capital gains are not sensitive to the tax environment, then for e = -0.7 to be the right average elasticity across all gains, the elasticity for the other half of gains would be e = -1.4.
-Even if timeable realizations were so sensitive as to fall to zero in response to a tax increase, a large stock of non-timeable gains would remain to be taxed at the higher rates.
-Second, the appropriate elasticity for scoring big tax increases should put more weight on the elasticity of the less timeable portion since it will account for more of the remaining tax base.
+Even if timeable realizations were so sensitive as to fall to zero in response to a tax increase, a large stock of nontimeable gains would remain to be taxed at the higher rates.
+Second, the appropriate elasticity for scoring big tax increases should put more weight on the elasticity of the less timeable portion because it will account for more of the remaining tax base.
 Third, revenue estimates may understate the substitution between capital gains and other forms of income.
-Closer parity to income rates would provide a backstop to rest of tax system, which can affect the level tax avoidance and evasion, as well as the prevalence of recharacterized wages and carried interest compensation.
+Closer parity to income tax rates would provide a backstop to the rest of the tax system, which can affect the level of tax avoidance and evasion, as well as the prevalence of recharacterized wages and carried interest compensation.

 We conclude with crude estimates of the wide range in revenue potential from raising capital gains rates under different assumptions.
-According to Joint Committee on Taxation (2021), raising long-term capital gains tax rates by 5 percentage points yields expected revenue of \$123 billion over ten years.
-This estimate is only 16% of the mechanical tax revenue (\$759 billion) based on CBO's forecast.
-Applying elasticity estimates from Agersnap and Zidar (2020) (AZ) to the baseline CBO forecast yields \$410 billion, or 3.3 times as much.
+According to Joint Committee on Taxation (2021), raising long-term capital gains tax rates by 5 percentage points yields expected revenue of \$123 billion over 10 years.
+This estimate is only 16% of the mechanical tax revenue (\$759 billion) based on the Congressional Budget Office's (CBO's) forecast.
+Applying elasticity estimates from Agersnap and Zidar (2020) to the baseline CBO forecast yields \$410 billion, or 3.3 times as much.
 The gap between the JCT score and other estimates is even larger when considering alternative forecasts.
-Specifically, CBO's baseline forecast has capital gains as a share of GDP falling slightly over the next decade.
+Specifically, CBO's baseline forecast has capital gains as a share of gross domestic product (GDP) falling slightly over the next decade.
 If the capital gains share of GDP is stable or increasing (due to rising wealth-to-GDP and wealth concentration), then the revenue potential of capital gains taxes would be even larger.
-If we apply elasticity estimates from AZ and hold the realizations-to-GDP ratio fixed at recent levels, then the revenue estimate is \$485 billion.
+If we apply elasticity estimates from Agersnap and Zidar (2020) and hold the realizations-to-GDP ratio fixed at recent levels, then the revenue estimate is \$485 billion.
 Finally, pairing rate increases with the elimination of loopholes that erode the capital gains tax base-like stepped-up basis and the tax preference for charitable gifts of appreciated assets-would produce larger revenue estimates.

 Our point is not to offer an official score, but instead to illustrate the magnitude of potential revenue and how sensitive capital gains revenue estimates are to various assumptions.
-With our simple calculations, which abstract away many important details, we offer not an official score, but an illustration of how sensitive capital gains revenue estimates are, and how reasonable alternatives to the standard set of assumptions suggest large revenue potential.
+With our simple calculations, which abstract away many important details, we offer not an official score, but an illustration of how sensitive capital gains revenue estimates are and how reasonable alternatives to the standard set of assumptions suggest large revenue potential.

-2 Short-Run Deferral Increases Medium-Run Realizations
+II.
+Short-Run Deferral Increases Medium-Run Realizations